-A Tale of Two Libraries: Prison inmates raise funds for a slum library for girls in Kolkata (Calcutta), India with a sponsored 700 km static row
+A Tale of Two Libraries: Prison inmates raise funds for a slum library for girls in Kolkata (Calcutta), India, with a sponsored 700 km static row

 15 prisoners at HMP The Mount, Bovingdon, will attempt to row for 12 hours straight from 7 am onwards on Monday 24th April this year to raise funds for a small library dedicated to girls in a Calcutta slum.
-They aim to cover 700km which is more than twice the length of the Thames.
+They aim to cover 700km, which is more than twice the length of the Thames.
 Teams of three prisoners along with some of the officers will be rowing non-stop on five machines.
-They are already training hard and are well supported by prison staff and prisoners
+They are already training hard and are well supported by prison staff and prisoners.

-Sean, the prisoner who has organised the row says

-The girls in the slums in Kolkata only want the opportunity to educate themselves so they can better their lives.
+Sean, the prisoner who has organised the row, says: “The girls in the slums in Kolkata only want the opportunity to educate themselves so they can better their lives.
 It made me think that it is a shame that the place you are born can dictate how your life will be.
 Having been in jail a long time myself I have had the benefit of educating myself and gaining skills which will help me on release.
 So I thought it would be good to raise some money to help the girls better themselves.
-These small but worthwhile charities need support as they really make a difference to people’s lives.
+These small but worthwhile charities need support as they really make a difference to people’s lives.”

 Sean and the other prisoners and staff have been inspired by local resident Helen Bratchell, the prison librarian.
 Helen has worked at The Mount for 18 years, providing educational support to prisoners and guiding them through Open University degrees as well as encouraging recreational reading.
 Helen went to India on holiday in January this year and visited the library run by NGO, Tiljala SHED.
 She met some of the 700 girls who use the library and was invited into some of their homes in the slum afterwards.